robotdestroy/TwitchStreamingGuide/streamingguide.md

 image with transparency.
 This can be created in most image or design tools.

 ![](https://cdn-images-1.medium.com/max/1000/1*H-FPkNYpf-HPGavmoiBNUQ.png)
-<span class="figcaption_hack">A round of PUBG with Clay Houser, Jeff Shafar, and Gabriel Valdivia.</span>

 You can use this same technique for any sort of image.
 For example, I like to put little stickers of the people who I am playing with next to my video so